deepaksood619/deepaksood619.github.io/docs/devops/terminal-bash/tools/awk.md

 # AWK

-## man awk - pattern-directed scanning and processing language
+man awk - pattern-directed scanning and processing language

-## AWKis a [programming language](https://en.wikipedia.org/wiki/Programming_language) designed for text processing and typically used as a [data extraction](https://en.wikipedia.org/wiki/Data_extraction) and reporting tool.
+AWK is a [programming language](https://en.wikipedia.org/wiki/Programming_language) designed for text processing and typically used as a [data extraction](https://en.wikipedia.org/wiki/Data_extraction) and reporting tool.
 It is a standard feature of most [Unix-like](https://en.wikipedia.org/wiki/Unix-like)[operating systems](https://en.wikipedia.org/wiki/Operating_system)

 The AWK language is a [data-driven](https://en.wikipedia.org/wiki/Data-driven_programming)[scripting language](https://en.wikipedia.org/wiki/Scripting_language) consisting of a set of actions to be taken against [streams](https://en.wikipedia.org/wiki/Stream_(computing)) of textual data -- either run directly on files or used as part of a [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix))-- for purposes of extracting or transforming text, such as producing formatted reports.
 The language extensively uses the [string](https://en.wikipedia.org/wiki/String_(computer_science))[datatype](https://en.wikipedia.org/wiki/Datatype), [associative arrays](https://en.wikipedia.org/wiki/Associative_array)(that is, arrays indexed by key strings), and [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 While AWK has a limited intended [application domain](https://en.wikipedia.org/wiki/Application_domain) and was especially designed to support [one-liner programs](https://en.wikipedia.org/wiki/One-liner_program), the language is [Turing-complete](https://en.wikipedia.org/wiki/Turing-complete), and even the early Bell Labs users of AWK often wrote well-structured large AWK programs.